 Hydrangeas from my beautiful friend Annie’s garden.
 Mine are slowly coming out and hopefully by Christmas day I’ll have a huge bounty of them.

-The rug is vintage I bought at an estate auction, and I’m going to recover the ottoman soon in a patterned fabric.
-The garland is a mix of faux and real pine.
-A Pottery Barn one in the middle and then I wired in fresh pine at the sides and added a dehydrates blood orange garland.
+The rug is a vintage one I bought at an estate auction, and I’m going to recover the ottoman soon in a patterned fabric.
+The garland is a mix of faux and real pine; a Pottery Barn one in the middle and then I wired in fresh pine at the sides and added a dehydrates blood orange garland.
 A lot of our tree decorations have been collected over time; some from Pottery Barn, the Coolroom Emporium in Robertson, and the red ribbons I did on our tree in 2013, plus a few of the kids decorations dotted in and around the tree too.
-The white elephant candle holders were from my grandma and are on of the most special things I own.
+The white camel ceramic candle holders were my grandma’s, and are one of the most special things I own.
 I think of her every time I look at them.

 Our tree was cut fresh from The Christmas Tree Man, and it’s a 2.5m Monterey pine.
 The small is heavenly!
 We also decided to get a second little tree for the kitchen, which I decorated simply with dehydrated blood oranges.
 Our kitchen isn’t finished by the way, but slowly we’re getting there.
 I did an update recently which you can see here.

 Wishing you all a very Merry and safe Christmas and thanks for all your support this past year.
 Every comment, like, email and DM is so appreciated.